PatrickAttankurugu/PatrickAttankurugu/README.md

 ###

-I strongly believe that machine learning and AI can change the world for good or for bad, why sit and allow the bad guys run the world?
+I strongly believe that machine learning and AI can change the world for good or for bad.
+Here for the good part!